Overview

 Fourth year

-In 4th year you study advanced modules in Physiology that draw directly from the research ongoing in the department.
-You will also undertake an individual Capstone research project, where you work alongside a Trinity Professor in his/her research laboratory.
+In Year Four you study advanced modules in Physiology that draw directly from the research ongoing in the department.
+You will also undertake an individual Capstone research project, where you work alongside a Trinity Professor in their research laboratory.
 Your project will be based in Trinity or in one of its associated hospital departments.
 Some typical recent research projects have looked at reprogramming stem cells to cure Parkinson’s disease, assessing the influence of premature birth on hypertension later in life, using exercise training to improve blood vessel health in diabetes and assessing biomarkers of brain health in athletes playing contact sport.

-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

-Study Abroad and internship opportunities
+Study abroad and internship opportunities

 Course Details